jockbert/monkey_test/DOCUMENTATION.md

 ### Simplification

-Since the examples used are random, i.e. unknown, it can be hard to be specific about what result to expect.
+Since the examples are random (and thus unknown), it can be hard to be specific about what result to expect.
 However, using the "loose boundaries" principle, you can usually at least specify some relaxed model - a simplified property to verify.